Basti189/NelloAPI/README.md

 public void startApplication() {
   api.setDebugOutput(true);

-  token = api.requestTokenClientCredentials("<YOUR CLIENT ID>", "<YOUR CLIENT SECRET>");
+  //Call this to get a token and store the token token = api.requestTokenClientCredentials("<YOUR CLIENT ID>", "<YOUR CLIENT SECRET>");
   locations = api.getLocations(token);
   if (locations != null) {